 Cheese: I recommend grated Parmesan or Asiago, about 1/2 cup

 Optional: 1 TBSP of salted sunflower seeds

-Combine the washed, cut salad greens with all the other ingredients and gently toss together.
+Combine the washed, cut salad greens, and avocados with all the other ingredients and gently toss together.
 Arrange on a plate and drizzle with your favorite salad dressing.
 Top with sunflower seeds if desired, or more cheese.

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.